Radhees-Engg/TriangleRad_Library/README.md

 # **TriangleRad_Library - OpenSource**

-A simple, header-only C++ library for creating and managing rotating triangles in Raylib.
+A simple, header only C++ library for creating and managing rotating triangles in Raylib.
 Created by RADHEES BALA | GitHub: Radhees_Engg.

 ## Dependencies